 Simulation of Birth & Child Trafficking (2002)

 A childless couple, A and B, wanted to have a child they could call their own.
 C, an unwed mother, sold her newborn baby to them.
 Thereafter, A and B caused their names to be stated in the birth certificate of the child as his parents.
-This was done in connivance with the doctor who assisted in the delivery of C. What are the criminal liabilities, if any, of the couple A and B, C and the doctor?
+This was done in connivance with the doctor who assisted in the delivery of C. What are the criminal liabilities, if any, of the couple A and B, C, and the doctor?

 Suggested Answer:

 The couple A and B, and the doctor shall be liable for the crime of simulation of birth, penalized under Article 347 of the Revised Penal Code, as amended.
 The act of making it appear in the birth certificate of a child that the persons named therein are the parents of the child when they are not really the biological parents of said child constitutes the crime of simulation of birth.
 C, the unwed mother is criminally liable for "child trafficking", a violation of Article IV, Sec.
-7 of Rep. Act
+7 of Rep. Act No. 7610.
+The law punishes inter alia the act of buying and selling of a child.

 Alternative Answer: